ABG Tenders Noticeboard

 ABG Leaders educate National MPs on Bougainville's historic and political process

-Department of Mineral and Energy Resources
+Department of Mining and Petroleum

-Department of Mineral and Energy Resources
+Department of Mining and Petroleum

-Department of Mineral and Energy Resources
+Department of Mining and Petroleum

-THE DEPARTMENT OF MINERAL AND ENERGY RESOURCES:
+THE DEPARTMENT OF MINING AND PETROLEUM:

-Headed by Secretary PETER KOLOTEIN under the ministerial leadership of Honorable Ishmael Toroama, President & Minister for Mineral and Energy Resources, Its mandate is focused on:
+Headed by Secretary PETER KOLOTEIN under the ministerial leadership of Honorable ISHMAEL TOROAMA, President & Minister for Mineral and Energy Resources, Its mandate is focused on:

 • Mineral resources